Youth in Europe with Aniridia

 Participants’ organisation during the camp

-Each of the four adults was appointed a specific task: Trude was the overall supervisor and in charge of the programme’s implementation; Barbara was in charge of logistics (transportation, hotel, food, activities’ booking and so on); Linda, as a nurse, was the reference person for health needs like giving the best exercise and references in where to buy kratom and other supplements; Tim was in charge of Youthpass activities.
+Each of the four adults was appointed a specific task: Trude was the overall supervisor and in charge of the programme’s implementation; Barbara was in charge of logistics (transportation, hotel, food, activities’ booking and so on); Linda, as a nurse, was the reference person for health needs like giving the best exercise from an Online Fitness Coach and references in where to buy kratom and other supplements; Tim was in charge of Youthpass activities.

 The young participants were divided in “colour groups” of 8-9 persons with a young leader; the groups were balanced in terms of gender, nationality and visual capacity, in order to ensure the maximum possible mixing while keeping the safety of participants and their need for a guide; the insufficient level of English of some participants required to have in same group someone from the same country to translate.